Traitement du Signal

 - Noise reduction

-The TS is published regularly by the IIETA as of 2019, with six regular issues (excluding special issues) and one volume per year.
+The TS is published regularly by the IIETA, with six regular issues (excluding special issues) and one volume per year.

 Peer Review Statement

 The IIETA adopts a double blind review process.
 Once submitted, a paper dealing with suitable topics will be sent to the editor-in-chief or managing editor, and then be reviewed by at least two experts in the relevant field.
 The reviewers are either members of our editorial board or special external experts invited by the journal.
 In light of the reviewers’ comments, the editor-in-chief or managing editor will make the final decision over the publication, and return the decision to the author.